-The 2,000,000 currently issued and outstanding common shares have been deposited in escrow pursuant to the terms of an escrow agreement.
+The 2,000,000 initially issued and outstanding common shares have been deposited in escrow pursuant to the terms of an escrow agreement.
 These common shares will be released from escrow in stages over a period of three years after the date of the Final Exchange Bulletin, which is issued following closing of the qualifying transaction and the submission of all required documentation evidencing the final Exchange acceptance of the qualifying transaction.

-Stock option plan
+c) Stock option plan

-The Corporation has adopted an incentive stock option plan which provides that the Board of Directors of the Corporation may from time to time, in its discretion, and in accordance with the Exchange requirements, grant to directors, officers, employees and consultants to the Corporation, non-transferable options to purchase common shares, provided that the number of common shares reserved for issuance under the stock option plan shall not exceed 10% of the issued and outstanding common shares exercisable for a period of up to 10 years.
-No options have been issued under the stock option plan as at December 31, 2015.
+The Corporation has adopted an incentive stock option plan which provides that the Board of Directors of the Corporation may from time to time, in its discretion, and in accordance with the Exchange requirements, grant to director, officers, employees and consultants to the Corporation, non-transferable options to purchase common shares, provided that the number of common shares reserved for issuance under the stock option plan shall not exceed 10% of the issued and outstanding common shares exercisable for a period of up to 10 years.